 - Avoid small farms where birds are grown in large numbers.

 - Avoid raw eggs and foods made with eggs (e.g., mayonnaise, ice cream).

 - Avoid open-air markets.

-- Use alcohol-based hand sanitizer or wash your hands frequently.
-Alcohol-based hand sanitizers are better at quickly killing bacteria and viruses than hand-washing.
+- Use alcohol-based hand sanitizer or wash your hands with soap and water frequently.